tanvir-git/odoo-documentation/content/applications/finance/accounting/vendor_bills/invoice_digitization.rst

 **Invoice digitization** is the process of automatically encoding traditional paper invoices into vendor bills and customer invoices forms in your accounting.

-Odoo uses :abbr:`OCR (optical character recognition)` and artificial intelligence technologies to recognize the content of the documents.
+CoquiAPPs uses :abbr:`OCR (optical character recognition)` and artificial intelligence technologies to recognize the content of the documents.
 Vendor bills and customer invoices forms are automatically created and populated based on the scanned invoices.

 .. seealso::
-   - `Test Odoo's invoice digitization <https://coqui.cloud/app/invoice-automation>`_
+   - `Test CoquiAPPs's invoice digitization <https://coqui.cloud/app/invoice-automation>`_
    - :doc:`/applications/general/in_app_purchase`.
-   - `Odoo Tutorials: Invoice Digitization with OCR
+   - `CoquiAPPs Tutorials: Invoice Digitization with OCR
      <https://coqui.cloud/slides/slide/digitize-bills-with-ocr-1712>`_.

 .. note::